-Unlike Treasury securities, which are liabilities of the U.S. government, U.S. agency securities are liabilities of U.S. government agencies and U.S. government-sponsored enterprises.
-They are guaranteed or protected by the U.S. government, dividend-Payments made by a corporation to its stockholders.
-The payments are based on a percentage of the corporation's after-tax earnings and are usually made quarterly.
+Unlike Treasury securities, which are liabilities of the U.S. government, U.S. agency securities are liabilities of U.S. government agencies and U.S. government-sponsored enterprises (GSEs).
+Government agency securities are guaranteed or protected by the U.S. government while GSE securities are not.
+Both, however, involve higher risk than direct government obligations, and thus yield higher interest than U.S. government securities of the same maturity.